Odd Hadwiger number and graph products: Introduction

 To end this introduction, we mention also that our main result is inspired by results in~\cite{collins2023clique, EJQMYim25,WU2025114237} which relate graph products to other notions of containment between graphs, namely immersions and totally odd immersions.

 The rest of the paper is organised as follows.
 In Section~2, we present an equivalent definition for odd minors which we use throughout the paper, as well as the precise definition of each product to be studied.
-In Section~3, we prove that Theorem \ref{thm:main} holds for Cartesian products and prove Theorem~\ref{thm:ourzelinka}.
-In Section~4, we prove Theorems~\ref{Theorem:Strong} and~\ref{thm:maxdegree}.
-Finally, in Section 5, we study the behaviour of odd Hawiger number in the direct product.
+In Section~\ref{sec:main}, we prove that Theorem \ref{thm:strongmain} and use it to prove Theorem~\ref{thm:main}.
+In Section~\ref{sec:Cartesian} we prove Theorem~\ref{thm:ourzelinka}, and in Section~\ref{sec:lex}, we prove Theorem~\ref{thm:maxdegree}.
+Finally, in Section 5, we study the behaviour of odd Hawiger number in the direct product, proving, among others, Theorem~\ref{thm:directbound}.